barryclark/jekyll-now/_posts/2017-4-28-Angular-CLI-flags.md

+There are a lot of flags avilable for the Angular CLI.
+But good luck finding out what they are.
+So I have compiled a list of all of them.

 - `--dry-run`: boolean, default false, perform dry-run so no changes are written to filesystem
 - `--verbose`: boolean, default false
 - `--link-cli`: boolean, default false, automatically link the @angular/cli package (more info)